Jimmy Sheirgill

 Jimmy Sheirgill (born Jasjit Singh Gill; 3 December 1970), also known as Jimmy Shergill, is an Indian actor and producer who primarily works in Hindi and Punjabi films.

 Sheirgill began his film career with the 1996 thriller Maachis.
 His breakthrough came with the romantic drama Mohabbatein (2000), which became the highest-grossing Hindi film of the year, following which he starred in several films, including Mere Yaar Ki Shaadi Hai (2002), Munna Bhai M.B.B.S.
-(2003), A Wednesday!
+(2003), Hum Tum (2004), A Wednesday!
 (2008), Saheb, Biwi Aur Gangster (2011), Tanu Weds Manu (2011), Special 26 (2013), Happy Bhag Jayegi (2016) and De De Pyaar De (2019).
 His highest-grossing releases came with supporting roles in the comedy-drama Lage Raho Munna Bhai (2006), the drama My Name Is Khan (2010) and the romantic comedy Tanu Weds Manu: Returns (2015).
 The latter earned him a nomination for the Filmfare Award for Best Supporting Actor.

 Sheirgill made his Punjabi film debut with Yaaran Naal Baharan in 2005.
 His notable work in Punjabi cinema include Mel Karade Rabba (2010), Dharti (2011), Aa Gaye Munde UK De (2014), Shareek (2015) and Daana Paani (2018).
 He won the PTC Award for Best Actor for Mel Karade Rabba.
 The actor has also produced several Punjabi films.

 Early life

-Sheirgill was born on 3 December 1970, into a Punjabi Sikh aristocratic family.
+Sheirgill was born on 3 December 1970, into a Punjabi Sikh aristocratic Majithia family family.
 His paternal great aunt was the Indian artist of Hungarian-Jewish ancestry Amrita Sher-Gil, one of India’s most important women painters.

 He studied at St. Francis' College, Lucknow for a few years and then moved to his ancestral home state of Punjab, in 1985.
 He studied at The Punjab Public School, Nabha and at Bikram College, Punjabi University, Patiala.
 He completed his graduation degree from Post Graduate Government College - 11, Chandigarh and Panjab University.

 Sheirgill went to Mumbai after a cousin convinced him to try his luck in the film industry.
 There, he attended Roshan Taneja's acting classes.